How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 • The project is mentioned in the very first line.

-• Describe how this project is important, and how it will further the foundation’s mission.
+• Description of how this project is important, and how it will further the foundation’s mission.

 • List the contents of the proposal

-• Add references to previous contacts with the foundation if any
+• References to previous contacts with the foundation if any

-• Give contact details in case the funder wants any additional information
+• Contact details in case the funder wants any additional information

-• The cover letter must be signed by your organization’s executive director
+• A cover letter signed by your organization’s executive director

 Cover Letter Format